layadas/layadas.github.io/_pages/about.md

   - /about.html
 ---

-I am a systems scientist.
+I am a Systems scientist.

+My research has been focussed on quantifying the performance of systems.
+In this respect, I have worked on health monitoring of systems ranging from Polymer Electrolyte Membrane Fuel
+Cells to control and estimation algorithms.